mirr254/aws-automation/README.md

 `sudo vim initial-cp3-deploy.sh `

 - on line  `49` of the script where we have `server_name deploytut.tk www.deploytut.tk` replace these 2 with your domain names. and save the file.
-- make the script executable by ruuning the following command
+- make the script executable by running the following command
 `sudo chmod +x initial-cp3-deploy.sh`
+- run the script using the command
+`./initial-cp3-deploy.sh`

 - Enjoy :)